-Adapting your classroom with small modifications can establish a solid foundation for your student’s educational journey.
-With a little patience, an open mind, and a couple of adjustments within the classroom, at the end of the year, you will be proud of the strides your student has made under your guidance.
+Adapting your home or classroom with small modifications can establish a solid foundation for learning.
+With a little patience, an open mind, and a couple of environmental changes, adults and children will reap the benefits.

-Decluttering the classroom will serve you well as too much of a good thing may be distracting and create simulation overdrive.
-Keep posters to a minimum, arrange furniture to allow for ease of movement without obstacles, and ensure that materials are easily within reach.
+Decluttering the learning areas will serve you well as too much of a good thing may be distracting and create simulation overdrive.
+Keep visual distractions to a minimum, arrange furniture to allow for ease of motion without obstacles, and ensure that materials are easily within reach.

 Alter Toys and Equipment

-Minor alterations to toys and equipment can allow your student to participate in activities alongside the rest of the class.
-These adjustments can be as simple as adding pencil grips to writing utensils or setting up an easel on a tabletop to allow for bigger arm movements while drawing or painting.
+Minor alterations to toys and equipment can allow all children to participate in activities.
+These adjustments can be as simple as adding pencil grips to crayons or setting up an easel on a tabletop to allow for bigger arm movements while drawing or painting.

 Be Mindful of Transitions

 Loud noises may cause children to become anxious or feel overwhelmed.
-You can overcome this by communicating the need to manage noise levels with your students.
+You can overcome this by communicating the need to manage noise levels with other family members or classmates.
 A gentle reminder to use indoor voices will help keep them on track, and it will become second nature to them as they put it into practice daily.